-Students who have met all program petition requirements and have submitted a complete petition form during the designated petition window will be invited to take the Health Education Systems, Inc. (HESI) A2 Exam to earn admission to Dental Hygienist, Nursing, Radiography, Surgical Technologist, and Veterinary Technician programs.
+Students who have met all program petition requirements and have submitted a complete petition form during the designated petition window will be invited to take the Health Education Systems, Inc. (HESI) A2 Exam to earn admission to Dental Hygienist, Nursing, Radiography, and Veterinary Technician programs.

 HESI provides potential students with the opportunity to demonstrate college-level achievement through a series of related exams.
-The HESI A2 will show whether or not a student is academically prepared for the rigor and content of NTC’s Dental Hygienist, Nursing, Radiography, Surgical Technologist, or Veterinary Technician programs.
+The HESI A2 will show whether or not a student is academically prepared for the rigor and content of NTC’s Dental Hygienist, Nursing, Radiography, or Veterinary Technician programs.
 This test will additionally allow staff to determine which students are most academically prepared to start in core program classes.

 Frequently Asked Questions

 - Dental Hygienist